 A difficult transition

-But having dance classes to go to everyday gave me something to focus on.
+But having dance classes to go to every day gave me something to focus on.
 It was a place where I could let go and express myself.
-My love of dance only grew throughout year 10 and 11, helping me through the stress of exams and overcoming battles with myself.
+My love of dance only grew throughout year ten and 11, helping me through the exam stress and overcoming battles with myself.
 I suddenly felt in control of my feelings and finally felt like I had some sort of connection with myself in the dance studio.

 A new perspective

-I would encourage anyone with a mental health illness to find something they can do that they enjoy and can express themselves through.
+I would encourage anyone struggling with their mental health to find something they can do that they enjoy and can express themselves through.
 Sometimes talking can be really hard, and it’s such a difficult first step to take.
 But I know that dance helped me feel more able to communicate with others about how I was feeling and accept help rather than resist it.
-It changed my whole perspective of life and allowed me to reach a brighter future, which I am thoroughly enjoying.
+It changed my whole perspective on life and allowed me to reach a brighter future, which I am thoroughly enjoying.

-Creativity isn’t limited and creative subjects like the performing arts really do have an enormous amount of power to help us change our perspectives of life.
+Creativity isn’t limited and creative subjects like the performing arts really do have an enormous amount of power to help us change our perspectives on life.

 Give yourself time

-You can overcome any mental health illness, but please don’t put pressure on yourself if you’re struggling to express yourself through words.
+You can overcome your mental health struggles, but please don’t put pressure on yourself if you’re struggling to express yourself through words.
 There are so many things that can help you overcome difficulties in your life.
 This passion might be clear for some people and more hidden for others, but it is there.
-The words will come… you just have to give them time.
+The words will come…you just have to give them time.

 If you're struggling with your mental health, check out our guide to support to see where you can go for advice.